Magical Highlights of Peru 15 Days/ 14 Nights

 Accommodation: Rustic accommodation with a host family

-After a delicious breakfast with your host family, you will be brought to the local harbor.
-From here, we will take a short boat ride to the shores of Taquile island, where we will start to hike to the main square, observing the local people being world famous for their intricate and fascinating weavings and community work.
+After a delicious breakfast with your host family, you will be brought to the local harbour.
+From here, we will take a short boat ride to the shores of Taquile Island, where we will start to hike to the main square, observing the local people, who are world famous for their intricate and fascinating weavings and community work.
 Amongst men, it is very easy to identify who is married, single or dating a female – just by the colours of their hat!
-Also, you will get to know who is important on the island just by the way of what items they wear.
+Also, you'll learn who is important on the island by the items they wear.
 You will have lunch in one of the community restaurants and then descend to the local port to return to Puno.
-Arriving in Puno from 03:00 to 04:00 pm, we will finally transfer you to your hotel.
+Arriving in Puno between 3:00 and 4:00 pm, we will transfer you to your hotel.

 Meals: Breakfast